Instructors

 Greg Kraft

-Originally from North Dakota, Greg worked as a prison therapist while pursuing art, carving and sculpture using a variety of different materials including ice (first place co-winner in the 1998 Winter Carnival Ice Sculpture-Amateur Contest!), silver, antler, wood, leather and scrimshaw.
-Now a full-time artist, Greg makes sculptures by inviting nature to steel.
+Originally from North Dakota, Greg Kraft worked as a prison therapist while pursuing art through carving and sculpture in a wide range of materials, including ice at the St. Paul Winter Carnival.
+His work spans silver, bone, metal, antler, wood, leather, stone, and scrimshaw.
+Greg has over 10 years of experience teaching welding classes and…

 Read More